VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 2.3.1 Three Models of Map Maintenance

+There are three models of supporting , differing primarily in who is the responsible jurisdiction.
+These are in addition the current model (no change).

 - Make disbursement of this per parcel payment to municipalities contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town
 - A payment should help compensate only for those parcels that are changed in geometry since the last update
 - Per parcel payments may be administered and normalized by proposed Regional Appraisal Districts